turingschool/curriculum/source/projects/eventmanager.markdown

 puts contents
 ```

-Whether you use Single Quotes or Double Quotes do not matter.
+Whether you use Single Quotes or Double Quotes does not matter.
 They are
 different in many ways but are essentially the same when representing a string
 of characters in this case as the initial greeting or the name of the file.